J Grange is an internationally recognised award winning Entrepreneur, public speaker, mentor, musician, and neurodiversity advocate born in London

 J’s music career gained momentum with his second release, which received substantial attention on YouTube amassing impressive streams.
 His influence extends beyond music; he has made appearances on major platforms such as BBC Radio, KISS FM, and Channel 5 News, as well as various online publications.
 Notably, he has also been featured on France 2 of France Televisions, showcasing his international reach.

-As one of the UK’s youngest international public speakers at just 23, J actively advocates for neurodiversity.
+As one of the UK’s youngest international public speakers at just 24, J actively advocates for neurodiversity.
 He regularly engages with students and staff in PRUs, schools, and colleges including Kings College London using his platform to promote understanding and acceptance of neurodivergent individuals.
-His advocacy work includes being an ambassador for organisations such as The Kings Trust and UK Youth.
+His advocacy work includes being an ambassador for organisations such as Missing People and UK Youth.

 J’s speaking engagements are impactful and far-reaching.
 He has addressed prominent and prestigious audiences, including the United Nations and UNESCO, and has spoken at large events like the Bournemouth International Centre, where he reached over 1,000 attendees.
-He also regularly works with global corporations such as McCains, Trustpilot, GXO, Harvey Nichols, Ella’s Kitchen and Metro Bank, promoting equality for the one in five individuals who are neurodivergent.
+He also regularly works with global corporations such as McCains, Trustpilot, Vistry Group, Stantec, GXO, Harvey Nichols, Ella’s Kitchen and Metro Bank plus more promoting equality for the one in five individuals who are neurodivergent.

-In the summer of 2023, J joined the Mayor of London’s Violence Reduction Unit’s young people’s action group, advocating for positive change for young Londoners.
-His contributions were widely recognised when he became a finalist for the 2023 National Diversity Awards, standing out among 120,000 nominations.
+His contributions were widely recognised when he became a finalist for the 2023 National Diversity Awards, standing out among 120,000 nominations and then a Mayor of London award winner in May 2025